janus-idp/demo-setup/README.md

 echo $(oc get route keycloak --namespace backstage -o json | jq -r '.spec.host')/auth/admin/
 ```

 Log in to Keycloak's Admin Console using the credentials stored in the `credential-rhsso-backstage` secret.
-And navigate to `credentials` tab of the `backstage` client, taking note of the newly generated secret associated with the client.
+And navigate to `credentials` tab of the `backstage` client, taking note of the newly generated secret associated with the client (this will be used later).

 ### Backstage